-If you have funds left over at the end of the plan year, you may carry over \$570 to the following year even if you do not re-enroll for the next plan year.
-However, those funds will not be available to use until after April 15 of the next plan year, referred to as the run-out period.
+If you have funds left over at the end of the plan year, you may carry over \$660 to the following year even if you do not re-enroll for the next plan year.

 If you do not re-enroll for the next plan year, you must have at least \$25 remaining in your account after the run-out period to be able to carry over funds to the next plan year.
 Funds under \$25 are forfeited.
 You are eligible to receive the carryover funds automatically as long as you are an eligible UC employee with an active account status on December 31 of the plan year.
 If you terminate employment or cancel your plan participation before December 31, you are not eligible to have the plan balance carry over to the next plan year.